FS2020-USER-TESTER/GNS530W_CDI_MOD_FOR_C310R/WtGNS530-Fix-CDI-Milviz-C310/README.md

 # Change List

-Version 1.0.4 - Rework the disable variables to allow swith to TDS GTNXi
+Version 1.0.5 - Additional logic on the disable flags when switching GPS Version 1.0.4 - Rework the disable variables to allow swith to GTN750
                 Minor bug for NAV2 CDI switch
                 Choose the production WT GNS530 directly without the Beta mod in Marketplace installed Version 1.0.3 - Patch panel.cfg so GNS530 is chosen for pop-out